 What Does the PSN Do?

-The sole purpose of PSN is to act as a retirement industry-led “utility” to support auto portability, a technology developed by Retirement Clearinghouse that automatically transfers small-balance (<$5,000) retirement savings left behind at a former employer, into a current employer’s plan.
+The sole purpose of PSN is to act as a retirement industry-led “utility” to support auto portability, a technology developed by Retirement Clearinghouse that automatically transfers small-balance (<$5,000, increasing to $7,000 effective 12/31/23) retirement savings left behind at a former employer, into a current employer’s plan.

 Auto portability, via the PSN network, seeks to automatically locate, match and transfer small balances left behind in previous employer plans, and transfer them to current employer plans, savings plan participants time & money.